yanqiangmiffy/pandarallel/README.md

 ## Warning

-- Parallelization has a cost (instanciating new processes, sending data via shared memory, etc ...), so parallelization is efficiant only if the amount of calculation to parallelize is high enough.
+- Parallelization has a cost (instanciating new processes, sending data between main process and workers, etc ...), so parallelization is efficiant only if the amount of calculation to parallelize is high enough.
 For very little amount of data, using parallezation not always worth it.

 ## Examples